-El Centro, the largest city in the Imperial Valley, offers some of the highest salaries in the US for Clinical, Counseling and School Psychologists.
+El Centro, the largest city in the Imperial Valley, offers some of the highest paying therapist jobs in the US for clinical counseling and school psychologists.
 In terms of job availability, the city has 16 psychologists employed per 10,000 jobs.

 However, El Centro has a high student-to-psychologist ratio, with 128 students per each professional.